boomcamp/PHP-MVC-Test-Driven-Development/README.md

-# Test Driven Development
+# Introduction

-For this TDD project you need to add 10 passing tests inside `TDD_controller.php`.
+For this TDD project you need implement `10 passing tests using CI built in testing library` and `5 passing test using PHPUnit library` in PHP.

 # Initial Set Up